 Why did my banana muffins not rise?
 This is normal when you bake with a gluten-free flour that is nut based.
-However considering this, these muffins do rise quite well and a tip I can give you to get more lift is to fill each muffin cup to the top.
+However these muffins actually rise quite well.
+And a tip I can give you to get more lift is to fill each muffin cup to the top.

 This substitution is not easy and I do not recommend it.
 But I made it simple for you by creating the best Coconut Flour Banana Muffins recipe.
 Be sure to check it out next.